 Cognitive Load and Strategy Selection

 In early years, conditional knowledge appears in fundamental strategy choices.
-Year 2 pupils learning addition might know counting on, number bonds, and concrete materials as solution methods.
+Year 2 learners learning addition might know counting on, number bonds, and concrete materials as solution methods.
 Conditional knowledge emerges when they choose counting on for 47 + 6 but recall number bonds for 7 + 3.

 Teacher language supports this development: "Look at these numbers.
 Which method would be quickest here?
 Why?"
-Pupils begin articulating their reasoning: "I'll count on because 47 is big" or "I know 7 + 3 equals 10, so I don't need to count."
+Learners begin articulating their reasoning: "I'll count on because 47 is big" or "I know 7 + 3 equals 10, so I don't need to count."

 Reading strategy selection provides another example.
-Pupils might know phonics decoding, sight word recognition, and contextual guessing.
+Learners might know phonics decoding, sight word recognition, and contextual guessing.
 Conditional knowledge helps them choose phonics for unfamiliar words but sight recognition for common vocabulary.
 Teachers model this thinking: "This word is 'the' , I know that one.
 But 'magnificent' is tricky, so I'll sound it out."

 Exam technique represents crucial conditional knowledge.
-Pupils learn when to show working (maths problem worth 3 marks) versus when to provide brief answers (multiple choice questions).
+Learners learn when to show working (maths problem worth 3 marks) versus when to provide brief answers (multiple choice questions).
 They develop timing awareness: spending 2 minutes on 2-mark questions but 15 minutes on extended response items.

 In English, essay structure selection demonstrates conditional thinking.
-Pupils might know comparative, chronological, and thematic organisational frameworks.
+Learners might know comparative, chronological, and thematic organisational frameworks.
 They choose comparative structure for "Compare how two poets present conflict" but chronological approach for "How does Macbeth change throughout the play?"

 Flavell & Paris Framework: The Complete Metacognitive Knowledge System infographic for teachers